crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 Replace the existing certificate used by your cluster
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

-As your CrateDB Edge cluster comes with a self-signed certificate, you will need to replace it.
+As your CrateDB Cloud on Kubernetes cluster comes with a self-signed certificate, you will need to replace it.
 Fortunately, this is fairly straightforward, and only requires a quick edit to the CrateDB Cluster's ``StatefulSet``, i.e.: